humbertoromanojr/nlw-world-cup2022/README.md

 Email: astronomi@gmail.com <br />
 <br />

-Made with :heart: and lots of animation by :guitar: Humberto JR :guitar:
+Made with :heart: and lots of animation by :guitar: Humberto Jr :guitar:

 ##
 :hand:  read more below  :hand: